 Masterpiece Cakeshop v.
 Craig

-On June 26, 2017, the Supreme Court agreed to hear this case involving a bakery that refused to provide a cake to same-sex couple for their wedding.
-When the case was before the Colorado Court of Appeals, we filed a brief, in support of the couple.
-We argue that the First Amendment does not excuse businesses from their obligation to treat all customers equally—even when the discrimination is motivated by religion.
-We will file a case before the Supreme Court as well.
+On June 26, 2017, the Supreme Court agreed to hear this case involving a bakery that refused to sell a cake to a same-sex couple for their wedding.
+The First Amendment does not excuse businesses from their obligation to treat all customers equally—even when the discrimination is motivated by religion.
+When the case was before the Colorado Court of Appeals, we filed a brief in support of the couple and we will file another brief with the Supreme Court.

 Our brief to the Colorado Court of Appeals (February 13, 2015)

 We represent a same-sex couple who faced abuse from a deputy county clerk when picking up their marriage license.
 The U.S. Constitution guarantees equal treatment under the law and bars this type of discrimination.
 In April 2017, we filed a complaint with the U.S. District Court for the Northern District of West Virginia on their behalf and in September 2017, settled the case favorably for Samantha and Amanda.
 Read more about the case.

 We represented several Alabama couples denied the opportunity to get married in Alabama.
 After a federal court twice ordered the state's probate judges to stop discriminating against same-sex couples, our clients were able to get married.

 Our motion for injunction in Alabama marriage cases (March 6, 2015)